iva2k/pi-videocam/README.md

 # pi-videocam

-This project makes Raspberry Pi into a video camera, e.g. for using it as with HDMI monitor and a simple USB microscope.
+This project makes Raspberry Pi into a video camera, e.g. for using it  with HDMI monitor and a simple USB microscope.

-If RPi is headless, upload all files to it From Windows using ```upload.cmd```, then SSH to it and run ```install.sh``` from one of subfolders.
+Either clone Github repo <https://github.com/iva2k/pi-videocam> directly to Pi or upload all files to it over SCP/SSH from Windows (if Git is installed on Windows, it has scp implementation) using ```upload.cmd```, then SSH to Pi and run ```install.sh``` from one of subfolders:

+* webcam-server.motion - streams video over Network using Motion package
+* webcam-video.gstreamer - shows video on HDMI monitor using GStreamer/framebuffer

 # Dev.Notes